Leveraging genomic deep learning models for the prediction of non-coding variant effects: Probing and fine-tuning

 \section{Probing and fine-tuning}

 Probing and fine-tuning are two common approaches for supervised training of a pre-trained model on a new task of interest.
-Probing typically refers to linear probing \cite{Alain2017}, in which the pre-trained model parameters are unchanged but a new linear layer is learned from the resulting embeddings to predict task-specific data (Fig. \ref{fig:probing_finetuning}a).
-Fine-tuning typically involves replacing the pre-trained model outputs with outputs for a new prediction task and allowing the pre-trained model parameters to be updated while performing additional training using a task-relevant loss function and a new type of data (Fig. \ref{fig:probing_finetuning}b).
-After fine-tuning a genomic language model, variant effect predictions can be extracted using the same approaches as described in the main text for supervised models.
-While probing and fine-tuning are particularly important concepts for genomic language models, the notion of additional supervised training on a new prediction task (e.g. a variant effect prediction task) is also applicable to supervised models.
-An important advantage of probing and fine-tuning is that they require less data for the new prediction task than would be required to train on that task from scratch, since the pre-trained model serves as an informative prior on model parameters.
-Both probing and fine-tuning are related to the notion of transfer learning---in which a model trained on one task is further trained or utilized for another task---which is often beneficial in cases where the tasks are related to each other.
+Probing typically refers to linear probing \cite{Alain2017}, in which the pre-trained model parameters are unchanged but a new linear layer is learned from the resulting embeddings to predict task-specific data (Box figure a).
+Conceptually, fine-tuning involves replacing the pre-trained model outputs with outputs for a new prediction task and allowing the pre-trained model parameters to be updated while performing additional training using a task-relevant loss function and a new type of data (Box figure b).
+In practice, parameter-efficient fine-tuning methods that learn a smaller set of added model parameters, rather than modifying the larger set of existing ones, have become popular \cite{Hu2022LoRA, Liu2022finetuning, DallaTorre2024} (Box figure c).
+After fine-tuning a self-supervised genomic language model, variant effect predictions can be extracted as they are for supervised models.
+While probing and fine-tuning are particularly important concepts for genomic language models, the notion of additional supervised training on a new prediction task (e.g. a variant task) is also commonly used for supervised models \cite{Rastogi2024, Drusinsky2024, Lal2024, hingerl2025scooby}.
+An important advantage of probing and fine-tuning is that they typically require less data for the new prediction task than would be required to train on that task from scratch, since they leverage the biologically-relevant internal representations already captured in the pre-trained model parameters.

 \makebox[\linewidth]{\rule{0.625\paperwidth}{0.4pt}}